Alvin Duskin: The Alvin Duskin Company

 In 1962, his third child, Sarah, was born.
 With three children, Duskin needed a better income and was offered a position as head of the Summerhill School, which was to be formed in New York.
 He accepted the job, but the start date was delayed until 1965.
 To cover a year's loss of income he started a small store to sell women's sweaters with the intention of returning to teaching in a year.

 Early in the life of his store, a woman came in and said she had seen knit dresses at a downtown San Francisco store that looked like his sweaters.
 She suggested Alvin might want to lengthen his sweaters and market them as dresses.
 He took her advice.
 The dresses began regularly selling out.
 He founded The Alvin Duskin Company to make and sell dresses and the company quickly became a success.

 Duskin decided to build his brand into a women's clothing company with national distribution.
 Over the next seven years he expanded his factory and staff.
 His dresses were a hit with young, hip women.
-One dress, The Peace Dress, which had peace symbols knit into the fabric, was called by The New York Times, "The Fastest-Selling Dress in History".
+One, the Peace Dress, which had peace symbols knit into the fabric, was called in the New York Times, "the fastest-selling dress in history."
 Stores such as Bloomingdale's and Macy's created Alvin Duskin departments.